T3mmy4P/milestone-project-1/README.md

 - For Branch, select 'main' from the drop-down list and Save.
 - On the top of the page, the link to the complete website is provided.
 - The deployed site will update automatically upon new commits to the master branch.

+### Testing

+- After pushing the project to github and deploying, some of the text and boxes were out of line but easily fixed with minimal tweaks in the stylesheet.

+- Home page takes a little longer to load due to large image files.

+  - Fix
+    - Remformatted the image files from jpg to webp for quicker load time
+    - Compressed images to smaller size

+- Some of the css styling renders to apple default styling on apple devices e.g drop down menu has rounded borders, audio player appears more slimline and in dark color.

+### Bugs

+- Text renders differently when project is opened in different chrome accounts

 ### Useful resources